stcybrdgs/workflows/README.md

 # Workflows Course
-This project is an exercise in workflow management from an online course in Git, Gulp, and Browserify.
+This project is an exercise in workflow management (from an online course in Git, Gulp, and Browserify).